NxPKG/khulnasoft-docs/content/china-network/get-started.md

     * A general description of the content of each domain.
     * A signed Self Attestation letter (provided by your sales team).

-## Step 3 — Onboard your domains to the Cloudflare China Network
+## Step 3 — Onboard your domains to the Khulnasoft China Network

-After content vetting is complete, [add your domains to Cloudflare](/fundamentals/setup/account-setup/add-site/).
+After content vetting is complete, [add your domains to Khulnasoft](/fundamentals/setup/account-setup/add-site/).

 It will take a minimum of 24 hours to enable user traffic (that is, until DNS starts answering with JD Cloud's network IP addresses).